theCrab/theCrab/about.md

 I founded the **iLinkoln Digital Meetup Group** in Lincoln.
 And organised the first ever **hackday** in Lincoln, besides running the group for almost 4 years.

 #### Work experience
 > My experience is mainly drawn from freelancing work and collaborations on Open Source Software projects.
 Largely they are backend systems.
-For the past 5 years I have worked at a digital agency **(Safarista Design)**, focusing on the Rails side of things.
+For the past 5 years I have worked at a digital agency **(Safarista Design)**, where as a senior developer I focused on Ruby and Rails development.
 Below are some apps I have worked on.

 #### Fullstack Web and API apps